JJJannik/DiscordRPC/README.md

 The built Jar will appear in `/build/libs/DiscordRPC.jar`

 ### Any problems?
 No problem!
-Either create an issue on this repo or contact me via Discord: JJJannik#3196
+Either create an issue on this repo or contact me via Discord: `jjjannik`